piegope/doc/docs/en/kb/devolutions-web-login/how-to-articles/dwl-via-native-messaging.md

 ---
-title: DWL via Native Messaging
+title: Devolutions Web Login via Native Messaging
 ---

 {{ en.DWL }} can work without HTTP(S) by using native messaging.
 Here are the steps: